mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_removed`

 Contains a string with the version number the sub-feature was removed in.
-It may also be `true`, meaning that it is unknown in which version support was removed.
 If the feature has not been removed from the browser, this property is omitted, rather than being set to `false`.

 Examples: